kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-services-for-streams.md

 * STREAMS_BLOCKED
 * CONNECTION_CLOSE

-The format and the meaning of these frames are unchanged, with the STREAM frames being an exception.
-For the details of the STREAM frames, see {{stream-frames}}.
+The frame formats are identical to those in QUIC version 1.
+Likewise, the meaning and requirements for the use of these frames are consistent with QUIC version 1, with the exception to the specific changes made to the STREAM frames, as detailed in {{stream-frames}}.

 Use of other frames defined in QUIC version 1 is prohibited.
 Namely, ACK frames are not used, because the underlying transport guarantees delivery.
 Use of